mila-iqia/COVI-AgentSim/.github/ISSUE_TEMPLATE/bug_report.md

 What is the current behavior?

-# Failure Information (for bugs)
+# Failure Information

-Please help provide information about the failure if this is a bug.
-If it is not a bug, please remove the rest of this template.
+Please help provide information about the failure.

 ## Steps to Reproduce